daffainfo/ctf-writeup/Midnight Sun CTF 2023 Quals/README.md

 # Midnight Sun CTF 2023 Quals
 CTF writeup for Midnight Sun CTF 2023 Quals.
-I took part in this CTF competition with the my friend, @dRe and got 97th place out of ~349 teams
+I took part in this CTF competition with my friend, @dRe and secured the 97th place out of ~349 teams

 | Category | Challenge |
 | --- | --- |